Sargent & Greenleaf custom time lock and automatic bolt motor for Cary Safe Co.

 Century Bank Locks and Time Locks, David & John Erroll, pp. 286-287

-This photo from an unknown source, probably from a clock show as the yellow
+This photo from an unknown source, and probably from a clock show since the yellow

 card refers to a Dey Time Register Co. which is the wood cabinet below.
 This